Hinduism in Belgium: Brussels Mandir

-Hindu Temple Ostend

-Since 2012 there is also a Facebook group for a Hindu Temple in Ostend.

 ISKCON in Belgium

 The International Society for Krishna Consciousness (ISKCON) is active in Belgium.
-There are about 1,500 Hare Krishnas in Belgium.
+There is about 1,500 Hare Krishnas in Belgium.
 An ISKCON temple has been built in Septon-Durbuy and is known as Radhadesh.
 ISKCON centers have been established in Antwerp and Gent.
 In other towns, where no such center exists, "local get-together programs" are organized periodically at the homes of private individuals where worship of Krishna is conducted.
 This is generally organized on festive occasions like Janmashtami and Deepavali.

 ISKCON has the following activities in Belgium: